caravan4eg/scrapy_experiment/README.md

 # scrapy_experiment
-+ Testing of Sacrapy Item and Pipeline features
++ Test of Scrapy Item and Pipeline features
-+ Store to CSV and JSON files
++ Store scraped data to CSV and JSON files
-Store to PostgreSQL
+Store scraped data to PostgreSQL